Emergency Cash for Single Mothers

 Most Non Profit Organizations and Catholic charities run at least one program to assist single mothers in times of financial hardship.
 Financial aid or grants for single parents are available to everybody facing a financial crisis.

 The charity organizes donation campaigns.
-One of them takes on cars that they distribute to single moms based on a prior application.
+For example, an unemployed single mother, Jennifer, raised up to $50,000 during Covid when she couldn’t pay her debts on her mortgage.
+More than that, one of these charities takes on cars that they distribute to single moms based on a prior application.

 If a single mother needs emergency financial help or could benefit from social services or grants for single parents, they should know that they are not alone.
-Reaching out for government grants can bring you the emergency cash you need or the child care help you need to go to work or look for a job.
+Reaching out for government grants can bring you the emergency cash or the childcare help you need to go to work or look for a job.

 If you have tried it all: getting a second job, organizing a garage sale, borrowing from relatives, but nothing worked out, remember that single moms are not alone.